Concept Drift: Notes for the practicioner

 Finding Movie Stars: Named Entity Recognition with UIMA & OpenNLP

 In this post, we are going to use text analysis tools UIMA and OpenNLP to identify film personas, like directors and screenwriters, from a corpus of movie reviews.
 Warning: Working knowledge of Java is necessary for completing this guide.
-Estimated required time: ~60-90 minutes Overview of Natural Language Processing Since the 70s, experts and businesses had realised the potential that exists in gathering, storing, and processing information about their operations to add and create new value for their organisation and their customers. ...
-Read more
+Estimated required time: ~60-90 minutes Overview of Natural Language Processing Since the 70s, experts and businesses had realised the potential that exists in gathering, storing, and processing information about their operations to add and create new value for their organisation and their customers.
+During the first few decades though, the focus was set on structured data. ...

 Connecting Data: multi-domain graphs